billygrant24/site/content/log/2015/08/the-stable-dependencies-principle.md

 ---
-title: Building Better Software: The Stable Dependencies Principle
+title: Build robust software by following the Stable Dependencies Principle
-author: William
+summary: This article is the first in a series I intend to write on the principles of software development.
 template: log
 ---

-This article is the first in a series I intend to write on the principles of software development.

 Most developers will be familiar with the <abbr title="Don't Repeat Yourself">DRY</abbr> (Don't Repeat Yourself) principle.
 It states that:

 > Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.